Aruna-PM/5322989_Aruna_M/README.md

 # 5322989_Aruna_M

+This repository documents my progress in the **Agile for Beginners** course offered by Great Learning, along with additional certification in **Git** from Simplilearn and CodeSignal and added screnshots of Linux command.

 # Agile for Beginners – Quiz and Certification Progress

-This repository documents my progress in the **Agile for Beginners** course offered by Great Learning, along with additional certification in **Git** from Simplilearn.

 ## Course: Agile for Beginners (Great Learning)

 ### Modules Covered